lb3361/dosfs/README.md

 directory does not exists.
 In contrast, with option -q, this command creates all the necessary subdirectories.
 Options:
-	-h            :  shows more help
+	-h            :  show more help
-	-f <filename> :  specifies a device or image file (required).
+	-f <filename> :  specify a device or image file (required).
-	-p <partno>   :  specifies a partition number (1..4) -q            :  silently create all subdirs
+	-p <partno>   :  specify a partition number (1..4)
+	-q            :  create all necessary subdirs
 ```

 ```
 Usage: dosdel <options> {<path>[/<pattern>]}
        dosfs --del <options> {<path>[/<pattern>]}